banzaman/upgraded-system/README.md

 #### To get a local copy up and running follow these simple example steps.

-- Clone the repo with the command: ; like so:
 - On the terminal, navigate into the directory like so:
 - Happy Review!!